 B.A.
 Early Childhood Education: STEAM Specialization

 The state of education in the United States is in a sharp decline.
 Building a stronger foundation in science, technology, engineering, art, and math is integral to the future of early childhood education.
-A leader in early childhood education for over half a century, Pacific Oaks has built a bachelor’s completion program that emphasizes proficiency in these areas to help bring the United States back to the forefront of education.
+A leader in early childhood education for over half a century, Pacific Oaks has built an online bachelor’s degree completion program in Early Childhood Education that emphasizes proficiency in these areas to help bring the United States back to the forefront of education.

-Utilizing coursework, fieldwork, and practicum experience required for numerous child development permits in the state of California, this online program prepares graduates to teach children from birth to age 8.
+Utilizing ECE classes & coursework online, fieldwork, and practicum experience required for numerous child development permits in the state of California, this online B.A. in Early Childhood Education degree program prepares graduates to teach children from birth to age 8.

 Other Online B.A.
 Early Childhood Education Specializations & Credentials